algorys/redissue/README.md

 * title: you can override issue title if it's too long or for other reasons with: `title="my new title"`.
 * short: (**dokuwiki theme only**, bootstrap not needed this functionnality).
 If you've dokuwiki theme, you can hide additional information with short: `short="1"`.

-If you want to get all issues of a specific project and a specific tracker, it's also possible.
-You've to add **2** other options:

-* project: the **correct** identifier of the project (Available in the settings of redmine project): project="myproject"
-* tracker: the identifier number of your tracker.
-(You can found this number if you look at the number in the link of a tracker): tracker="3"

 Then, Redissue will display all the issue of this tracker for this specific project.
 If "project" or "tracker" identifiers are bad, Redissue display only issue with Id you have defined in "id" option.